livelyvinay4u/Project1_group1/README.md

 ### **Gold**

 In previous events gold is considered a "safe haven" when stock prices begin to decrease.
 In relation to COVID-19 gold has continued to play its role as a hedge against uncertainty, rising around 28% from January 1 to August 14, 2020 reaching a maximum price of $2051.50 USD.
-Although the price of gold plunged below $1500, when the most acute part of the global stock market plunge occured and investors began to panic, the drop of gold was relatively mild
+Although the price of gold plunged below $1500, when the most acute part of the global stock market plunge occured and investors began to panic, the drop of gold was relatively mild compared to the S&P 500 Index and Oil prices.
+The rapid spread of coronavirus and implementation of economic lockdowns pushed gold prices to above $2000.

-The above plot measures the change in variance in the returns over a specific period of time.
-The volatility is calculated by taking a rolling window standard deviation on the % change.

-We note from this plot that the volatility of Oil price has increased significantly over the COVID-19 period compared to Gold and the S&P 500 Index.
+### **S&P 500 Index**